 There are many worthwhile reasons to carry out bathroom renovations that go well beyond achieving a new look and feel.
 While many of us desire a modern aesthetic, having a functional space is even more important.
 An accessible, practical wet room may even add value to your property.

 Updating your bathroom with modern amenities can make it more accessible for the people living in your home.
-For example, lowering hooks and towel rails can help cater for children, while installing handrails and a walk-in shower can make life easier for older family members.
+For example, lowering hooks or using stands for electric toothbrushes for kids can help cater for children, while installing handrails and a walk-in shower can make life easier for older family members.
 Weigh up your family’s needs, and renovations might end up improving daily routines.

 Upgrading to quality water-saving shower heads and taps can significantly save on your water usage (and water bills!) while still providing strong flow.
 You could save up to 5000 litres of water each year and the energy that goes into heating it.
 Another energy-saving idea is to switch to LED lights or to install a skylight to take advantage of natural light.
 And just like any room in the home, using quality insulation can also help towards lowering heating and cooling costs.

 When it comes to materials, going with larger tiles minimises the amount of grout.
 Grout is the weakest part of tiling and can often crack, discolour or become mouldy.
 Make cleaning a breeze and avoid issues by sizing up!
 You can find more information about grout here.

 Thinking of selling your home?
 According to Open Agent, bathroom renovations and updating the kitchen are two of the best ways to increase the value of a home.
 However, this will always depend on the property, location, buyer and market conditions.